hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ## GitLabs Dashboards

 Going into this questions the natural start were the existing GitLab dashboards.
-GitLab has a wide variety of different dashboards build-in, so it seemed likely that we would find the answer within GitLab itself.
+GitLab has a wide variety of different dashboards built-in, so it seemed likely that we would find the answer within GitLab itself.

 ### CI/CD Analytics